asadatik/FarmaBazar-Client/README.md

 ## Features

-MediZone comes with a robust set of features designed to enhance user experience and streamline the process of managing an online healthcare store:
+FarmaBazar comes with a robust set of features designed to enhance user experience and streamline the process of managing an online healthcare store:

 1. **Seamless User Experience**
    - Intuitive user interface for easy navigation and shopping.